einfalles/fyp/README.md

 - [ ] Select proper images for answers
 - [ ] Create hover state for answers.
 Hover states must match those on the core CG website
 - [x] Reduce typographic styles being used.
 Refer to the core CG website for the proper size, colors, line-height,etc for h1,h2,h3, etc
+- [ ] Make quiz write result to DOM look at totem_hi
 - [ ] Write HTML/CSS for Question Prompt Image a la buzzfeed quizzes
 - [x] Write HTML/CSS to block user from getting results before signing up for newsletter
 - [ ] Test FYP on various browsers.
 Document issues.